ANALYSIS-Many Sri Lankans want a strongman leader, and that favours Gotabaya Rajapaksa

 By Aditi Shah and Shihar Aneez

-Many are rooting for Gotabaya Rajapaksa, who despite fighting allegations of war crimes, is expected to be announced as the presidential candidate of the opposition nationalist Sri Lanka Podujana Peramuna (SLPP) party, as early as Sunday.
+Many are rooting for Gotabaya Rajapaksa, who despite fighting allegations of war crimes, was named on Sunday as the presidential candidate of the opposition nationalist Sri Lanka Podujana Peramuna (SLPP) party.

+Gotabaya said on Twitter he is "humbled" to accept the nomination to represent the common aspirations of the people and the SLPP-led alliance.

 The Rajapaksa brothers, Gotabaya and Mahinda, were credited with bringing peace to Sri Lanka in 2009 by defeating the Tamil Tigers in a brutal end to the 26-year-long civil war between the Sinhalese Buddhist majority and minority Tamil groups.
 Gotabaya was the defence secretary at the time and Mahinda the nation's president.